The teacher as student: staying nourished

 A space for reflection

 Learning invites a shift in attention, often prompting honest self-inquiry.
-In the flow of teaching, there’s rarely time to pause and ask deeper questions.
+Even with a regular teaching rhythm, it’s not always easy to create space for deeper questions.
 Continued education can offer that pause.
 These questions could help you understand your current relationship with your teaching and your practice.
-They help you reconnect to what feels true now, and notice where your work may want to evolve:
+To help you reconnect to what feels true now, and notice where your work may want to evolve:

 • What moves me in my practice right now?